namato/dotfiles/README.md

 ## Switching between notebook screen (eDP) and HDMI

-There's a handy script here called
+There's a handy script here:
 ```
 switcheroo.sh
 ```
- that is run from <mod+shift>-s in i3 which toggles the screen between dual, extend, and one or the other.
+ that is run from <mod+shift> + s in i3 which toggles the screen between dual, extend, and one or the other.
 This is useful when bringing your laptop to meeting rooms and replugging/unplugging at your desk.